Drawing a new shape using vectors

 If you click and drag when creating a point, you’ll create a mirrored point and curved path (or Bézier curve), which you can control using the handle that appears connected to the point.

-Tip: Hold ⇧ to place a point at a 45° angle from the previous point.
+Hold ⇧ to snap a point at 45° angle increments from the previous point.

 Editing an existing shape

-To enter the vector editing mode and edit an existing shape, double-click on the shape layer (or select it and press enter).
+To edit an existing shape in vector mode, double-click on the shape layer, or select it and press Return ⏎.
 You can also select multiple shapes and edit them at the same time.

-Tip: To jump from one point to the next press Tab, or press Shift+Tab to jump to the previous point.
+To jump from one point to the next, press Tab — or ⇧Tab to jump to the previous point.

-You can also click and drag from outside of a closed shape to select points inside it.
+While in vector editing mode you can also click and drag from outside of a shape to select points inside it.
 Press ⇧ as you drag to deselect any selected points or add new points to your selection.

 You can also select multiple points across different shapes by clicking and dragging, so long as you’ve selected them all and are in vector editing mode.

-When you a select a point, you can drag on it, use the arrow keys on your keyboard, or change its X and Y values in the Inspector to edit your shape.
-Just like moving layers, you can hold shift to move them along a single axis.
+To move a point, select and drag it.
+You can also use the arrow keys on your keyboard, or change its X and Y values in the Inspector.
+You can hold shift to move points along a single axis, just like moving layers.

-You can also use the distribute and align tools to equally distribute or align multiple points.
+You can also use the Distribute and Align tools to equally distribute or align multiple vector points.

-When you select a point, you can change the paths between them by selecting from four different point types in the Inspector.
+When you select a point, you can change how it affects the path by selecting from four different point types in the Inspector:

 - Straight is the default point type which gives you a straight path without any handle control points.
 If you want to create rounded corners on a Straight point, drag the Radius slider.
 You can set individual corner radii for every point on your shape.

-- Mirrored points create curved paths (or Bézier curves) and have two handle control points that come appear connected to the point.
-You can drag either of these points to adjust your curve and the other point will mirror this.
-You can create Mirrored points by clicking and dragging when you draw with the Vector tool , or by double-clicking on any existing Straight point.
+- Mirrored points create curved paths (or Bézier curves) and have two handle control points.
+You can drag a control point to adjust your curve, which the other point will mirror.
+To create a Mirrored point, click and drag with the Vector tool , or double-click on any existing Straight point.

 - Disconnected points have handles that are completely independent of each other.
-You can select either handle control point and press backspace to delete it, so your curve turns into a straight line.
+To change your curve into a straight line, select either handle control point and press Backspace ⌫ to delete it.
 You can disconnect any point by holding ⌘ while you drag one of its handle control points.
 When you hold ⌘ and create a new point after a Mirrored or Asymmetric point, you’ll make that point Disconnected.
 This won’t affect the curve leading to it.

-Tip: You can quickly change the point type of any point you’ve selected by pressing the following:
+You can quickly change the point type of any point you’ve selected by pressing:

-To quickly see all the handles that control curved points in a shape, hold ⌥.
+To quickly see all the handles that control curved points in a vector shape, select it and hold ⌥.

-You can insert a new point anywhere along a path by hovering over it and clicking on it.
-Or you can click and drag to create a curve with an Asymmetric point .
-Holding ⇧ will create a point exactly in between two existing points.
+You can insert a new point anywhere along a path by clicking on it.
+Alternatively, click and drag to create a curved path .
+To create a point in the exact center of two existing points, hold ⇧.

 Bending a segment

-Hold ⌘ then click and drag on any segment (the part of the path between two points) to bend it.
+Hold ⌘ then click and drag on any segment (the path between two points) to bend it.
 This will add handle control points to the points either side of it.

 A shape’s path can either be closed or open.
 When a shape is closed, the path connects the first and last points.
-Open paths leave a gap between the first points.
+Open paths have a gap between the first and last points.

-You can close a path by connecting the first and last points, by choosing Layer > Path > Close Path in the menu, or by pressing ⌘ + ⌥ + O. You can also use this with a closed path to open it.
+To close a path by connecting the first and last points, choose Layer > Path > Close Path in the Menu Bar, or by pressing ⌘⌥O. You can use the same method to open a closed path.

-To create an open path, add your points, then press Finish Editing in the Inspector (or the enter key) to leave the Vector Editing mode.
-The next time you go to edit this shape, you can continue where you left off and place your next point after the last or before the first point.
+To create an open path, add your points, then press Finish Editing in the Inspector or press Return ⏎ to leave vector editing mode.
+The next time you edit this shape, you can continue where you left off and place your next point after the last or before the first point.

 You can also use the Scissors tool to open a path and cut away a segment between two points.

-When you’re editing an open path and click on the opposite end point, you can choose whether that closes the path or selects that point in Preferences.
+When you’re editing an open path and click on the opposite end point, you can choose in Settings > Layers whether that closes the path or selects that point.

-Note: If you fill a shape with an open path, the fill will still act as if the path was closed.
+If you add a fill to a shape with an open path, the fill will still act as if the path was closed.

-Select two or more open paths and choose Layer > Path > Join from the menu to combine them into a single path.
+Select two or more open paths and choose Layer > Path > Join from the Menu Bar to combine them into a single path.
 The bottom-most path will stay in position while the paths above it may move slightly to fit together.

-Using the drop-down menu at the top of the Inspector, you can choose whether points snap to full pixel edges , half pixels or choose not round them at all .
+When you’ve selected a vector shape, you can click the vector snap icons near the top of the Inspector to select whether vector points snap to full pixel edges , half pixels , quarter pixels — or choose not to snap them at all .

-To get a better idea of how your points are snapping, zoom in and enable the Pixel Grid (View > Canvas > Show Pixel Grid on Zoom).
-When you zoom in, you’ll also see new points snap to full , or half pixels before you place them.
+To get a better idea of where your points are snapping to, zoom in and enable the Pixel Grid by selecting View > Canvas > Show Pixel Grid on Zoom, or pressing ⌃X. When you zoom in, you’ll see points snap to the pixel level you selected as you move them.

-Select any shape with a border and choose Layer > Convert to Outlines to turn that border into a path with its own fill.
+Select any shape with a border and select Layer > Convert to Outlines or press ⌥⌘O to turn that border into a shape with its own fill.

-You can expand or contract the outline of a shape by selecting it and choosing Layer › Path › Offset… As you drag the slider in the Inspector, you’ll see a preview.
+To expand or contract a shape’s outline, select it and choose Layer > Path > Offset.
+As you drag the slider in the Inspector, you’ll see a preview of the offset path on the Canvas.
 You’ll also see an outline of the original shape to help you compare your changes to your shape’s original size.
-As this is a destructive action, there’s also the option to make your offset a duplicate layer.
+You also have the option to make your offset a duplicate layer.

 If you have a shape with an open path, it has a clear direction from its start point to its end point.
-To reverse that direction, choose Layer › Path › Reverse Order from the menu.
-Now you can add a new point at the opposite end, or reverse the direction of an arrow that can appear as part of a border.
+To reverse that direction, choose Layer > Path > Reverse Order from the Menu Bar.
+That means you can now add a new point at the newly created end point, or reverse the direction of an arrow that can appear as part of a border.